The Road to Inner Peace: How Motorcycle Maintenance Can Help You Find Zen

 Way back in 1974, Robert Pirsig published his famous book on quality entitled “Zen and the Art of Motorcycle Maintenance.”

-Frankly, it didn’t have a lot to do with keeping your bike running smooth.
-But the topic remains important, because just about the most dangerous thing you can ever do is trying to ride a poorly maintained, malfunctioning motorcycle.
+Frankly, it didn’t have a lot to do with keeping your bike running smoothly.
+But the topic remains important because just about the most dangerous thing you can ever do is try to ride a poorly maintained, malfunctioning motorcycle.

 You don’t want to even imagine how many things can go wrong if your machine isn’t maintained properly and kept in tip-top shape.